Piano Lessons FAQs Marbella

 What should I expect during the first lesson?

-The first lesson is informal.
-We discuss goals, assess current level, and begin with simple exercises or music.
+The first lesson is relaxed.
+You will discuss your goals, assess your current level, and begin with simple exercises or a short piece.

 Can I combine online and in-studio lessons?